 Nutrition and Supplements

 - Rice or barley water, fresh vegetable juices (especially carrot and celery), miso broth, or other clear broths help restore proper fluid and electrolyte balance.
 Make rice and barley water using 1 cup of raw grain to 1 quart of boiling water.
-Let steep for 20 minutes.
+Steep for 20 minutes.
 Strain and drink throughout the day.

 - A live yeast, Saccharomyces boulardii, is often used in Europe to prevent diarrhea associated with taking antibiotics.
-Take 1 - 3 capsules per day (3 - 9 billion colony forming units).
+Take 1 to 3 capsules per day (3 to 9 billion colony forming units).
 May be taken with other probiotics.
 Rare but serious cases of infection in seriously ill patients have been reported, so do not take Saccraromyces boulardii without a doctor's supervision.

-- Bovine colostrum, the pre-milk fluid secreted by a cow's mammary glands just after giving birth, may help treat some kinds of infectious diarrhea (1,000 - 4,000 mg per day)
+- Bovine colostrum, the pre-milk fluid secreted by a cow's mammary glands just after giving birth, may help treat some kinds of infectious diarrhea (1,000 to 4,000 mg per day)

-- Glutamine (3,000 mg 3 times per day) may help treat diarrhea caused by irritation of the intestinal lining.
+- Glutamine (3,000 mg, 3 times per day) may help treat diarrhea caused by irritation of the intestinal lining.
 High doses of glutamine can potentially cause mania in susceptible individuals.
 Glutamine can interfere with certain medications, including some anti-seizure medications and some chemotherapy agents.
 People with liver disease, or a history of manic episodes, should use glutamine only under the supervision of their physician.

 - If you are lactose intolerant, take over-the-counter lactase enzyme supplements before consuming dairy products.

-- Zinc (10 - 20 mg per day) may help improve immune and mucosal barrier functions.
+- Zinc (10 to 20 mg per day) may help improve immune and mucosal barrier functions.

 - Astringent herbs, such as blackberry leaf (Rubus fruticosus) or raspberry leaf (Rubus idaeus), help "dry up" the mucous membranes in the intestine.
-Make a tea with 1 heaping tsp. per cup.
-Drink a ½ cup per hour.
+Make a tea with one heaping tsp. per cup.
+Drink 1/2 cup per hour.
 There is some controversy around using these teas during pregnancy.

 - Carob powder (Ceratonia siliqua), which is rich in fiber, may be dissolved into a hydrating solution such as Pedialyte.
 Do not give carob to a child unless directed to do so by your physician.